 Insisting, not persisting

 There is a thin line between being persistent with pitching your product or services and insisting that people buy.
 And unfortunately, most business owners tend to cross that line and do the latter.
-There are few things more annoying to a potential customer than facing strong-arm tactics to almost force a purchase.
+There are few things more annoying to a potential customer than facing strong-arm tactics to almost forcing a purchase.
 An aggressive marketing approach, in general, does your business more harm than good, as it will turn away prospective clients and generate a poor image for your brand.

 On the opposite extreme are brands that don’t follow up with prospective buyers enough.
 Maybe they send an email or maybe they don’t do anything to follow up with website visitors or social media connections.
 A lot of small brands I work with only post content rarely and their social media pages lack more than a few posts.
-As we saw earlier, remarketing and other tactics offer great tools for increasing conversion that increases with the number of ads shown visitors after they leave your site.
+As we saw earlier, remarketing and other tactics offer great tools for increasing conversion that increases with the number of ads shown to visitors after they leave your site.

 Not defining your ideal customer